hirememorey/nba-lineup-optimizer/CURRENT_STATUS.md

 - ✅ **Supercluster Pipeline Built**: The `generate_lineup_superclusters.py` script is now a production-ready, validated tool that automates the entire process from data loading to model saving.
 - ✅ **Test Harness Refactored**: The integration test is now a modular, two-step process that provides a clear validation contract for each part of the pipeline.

-**Next Phase**: Either (a) populate the remaining scoring share fields and regenerate superclusters with the full validated feature set, or (b) proceed to train the Bayesian model using the current fallback superclusters, then circle back to upgrade clustering quality.
+**Next Phase**: Proceed to train the Bayesian Stan model with current artifacts, then validate against the paper’s examples.
+Optionally, improve Scoring field coverage in future iterations to expand clustering sample size.

 ## 🚀 Current Implementation Status